🌈 Saying Goodbye – Euthanasia at Pittwater Animal Hospital

 Here’s what usually happens:

-1. Sedation – Your pet receives a sedative injection to help them relax, removing any anxiety or discomfort.
+Sedation – Your pet receives a sedative injection to help them relax, reducing anxiety, stress, or discomfort.

-2. Catheter placement – In many cases, we place a small intravenous catheter to allow a smooth, pain-free final injection.
+Catheter placement – In many cases, we place a small intravenous catheter to allow the final injection to be given as smoothly and gently as possible.

-3. Final injection – When you feel ready, we give an overdose of anaesthetic.
+Final injection – When you feel ready, we give a final anaesthetic injection.
 It works within seconds, allowing your pet to pass away peacefully and without pain.

-• Gentle muscle twitches or deep breaths may occur afterward.
-These are reflexes, not signs of distress.
+Gentle muscle twitches, deep breaths, or small movements may occur afterwards.
+These are natural reflexes and are not signs of distress.

 You may choose to hold your pet, sit beside them, or place them in a position that feels most comforting for both of you.
 We will follow your pace, never rush you, and provide as much privacy as you need.

-• Home burial – Some families prefer to take their pet home for burial in a favourite garden spot.
+You may choose to take your pet home for burial in a favourite garden spot.
+We can help wrap your pet for transport if needed.

 Compassion and Support